polyaxon/polyaxon/site/integrations/scm-bitbucket.md

 kubectl -n polyaxon create secret generic bitbucket-connection-1 --from-literal=POLYAXON_GIT_CREDENTIALS="username:password"
 ```

-## Add th repos you want to use to the connections catalog
+## Add the repos you want to use to the connections catalog

 ```yaml
 connections: